akanik/ga-pull/setup.md

 In order to get the code working, we need to run through a few setup steps.

+I estimate this setup process taking about 20 minutes or less.
+As long as you don't run into issues.

 _IMPORTANT: The Google account that creates the spreadsheet must be the same Google account that has GA access_

 ## 1. Create a new Google spreadsheet.